Noise-induced synchronization in coupled quantum oscillators: Lyapunov equations

+This defines the critical value of $\xi$ necessary for synchronization to occur.
+As $\xi\to\pm 1$, one of the two normal modes will become completely decoupled from the dissipative environment, leading to the formation of undamped oscllations in which the two oscillators are completely in-phase or out-of-phase with each other.
+This is the synchronized (or antisynchronized) regimes.

-Figure ~\ref{fig:1}(a,b) shows the real and imaginary eigenvalues of the dynamical matrix in Eq.~\ref{eq:11} for a $T=0K$ system with detuning $\delta =$ and relaxation rate $\lambda = $.
+Figure ~\ref{fig:1}(a,b) shows the real and imaginary eigenvalues of the dynamical matrix for a system at $T=0K$ with detuning $\delta = 0.2$ and relaxation rate $\gamma = 0.5$.
 Here, we set $\omega_1 = 1$ and $\omega_2 = \omega_1+\delta$ to set the time scale of our system.
-The imaginary terms are also offset by $\lambda/2$.
-Below a critical value of $\xi$, the oscillators are damped as usual.
-We refer to this as the normal regime.
-At $\xi_{crit}=(\delta/\gamma_{12})$, we have an exceptional point where the two real normal mode frequencies coalesce, and one mode becomes less damped while the other becomes more strongly damped.
-As $\xi\to\pm 1$, one of the two normal modes will become completely decoupled from the dissipative environment.
+Both the real and imaginary components of the eigenvalues are shifted as indicated on the plots.
+Here, the eigenvalues of $W$ appear to exhibit an exceptional point at $\xi_{crit}=(\delta/\gamma_{12})$, where the two frequencies coalesce ($\text{Im}(\lambda_+) = \text{Im}(\lambda_{-}$)) and one mode becomes less damped while the other becomes more strongly damped.
+An exceptional point signals a breaking of parity-time (${\cal P}{\cal T}$) symmetry. \cite{bender1998real, bender2003must, bender2002complex, bender2007making, bender2002generalized, mostafazadeh2003exact, bagchi2000sl} In the normal regime, the system exhibits a balanced distribution of gain and loss.
+When this balance is disrupted, the system can transition into a phase where the ${\cal P}{\cal T}$ symmetry is broken.
+In a ${\cal P}{\cal T}$-symmetry broken system, the fluctuations can become asymmetric, meaning the probability of a fluctuation in one direction can be significantly different from the probability of a fluctuation in the opposite direction, leading to a violation of the fluctuation dissipation theorem.\cite{Marinari_1998}

+Setting $g\ne 0$ lifts the degeneracy between the two oscillators and there is no longer an exceptional point along the real $\xi$-axis.
+However, one can find the exceptional point by performing an analytical continuation of $\xi\to |\xi|e^{i\phi}$ in $W$.
+This places the exceptional point along the imaginary $\xi$-axis ($\phi = \pi/2$) for all values of $g$.
+Further, this is the start of a seam where $\text{Im}(\lambda_+) = \text{Im}(\lambda_-)$ along the imaginary axis staring at $\pm i\xi_{crit}$.
+This is illustrated in Fig.~\ref{fig:1}(c) where we show the analytical continuation of $\text{Im}(\lambda_\pm)$ on the complex $\xi$-plane.
+Consequently, one can adiabatically transition between synchronized and anti-synchronized regimes by transforming the system along $|\xi| e^{i \phi}$.
+While this may not be feasible in a material system, it may be possible to construct light-matter or fully optical systems that exhibit this behavior.\cite{Mukamel:2023aa} Lastly, we note that $g<0$ swaps the two regimes such that $\xi<0$ leads to anti-synchronized and $\xi>0$ produces synchronized dynamics.